Comparing Two Arrays in JavaScript

 Output:

-Explanation: In this example, the Set method is used to convert an array into a set, then after converting it into a set, JavaScript performs the comparison.
+Explanation: In this example, the Set method is used to convert an array into a set, then, after converting it into a set, JavaScript performs the comparison.

+To check if two arrays are the same without order, you can use a Set-based comparison or sort both arrays before comparing them.
 Sorting both arrays before comparing them is another method for comparing arrays in JavaScript, but this is difficult and least recommended because you need to write extra code for sorting the arrays.

 Example: